Print| Email

 Because the employment contract can address protecting your business's intellectual property, consider getting the help of an intellectual property lawyer to review your employment contract to ensure it adequately addresses intellectual property.

-If the employee in question is already employed and no provisions regarding intellectual property ownership were agreed to in the original employment contract, a new agreement can be executed during the employee’s tenure to shore up the company's rights to the IP so long as there is adequate further consideration to the employee, which might be continued employment and future compensation.
+If the employee in question is already employed and no provisions regarding intellectual property ownership were agreed to in the original employment contract, a new agreement can be executed during the employee’s tenure to shore up the company's rights to the intellectual property so long as there is adequate further consideration to the employee, which might be continued employment and future compensation.

 Steps to take when hiring a contractor